pingcap/docs/br/br-use-overview.md

 * Which backup storage system should I choose?
 * In which directory should I place the backup data during a backup task?
-* In what way should I organize the directory of the full back data and log backup data?
+* In what way should I organize the directory of the full backup data and log backup data?
 * How to handle the historical backup data in the storage system?

 The following sections will answer these questions one by one.

-**Choose backup storage**
+**Choose a backup storage system**

 It is recommended that you store backup data to Amazon S3, Google Cloud Storage (GCS), or Azure Blob Storage.
-Using these systems, you do not need to worry about the backup capacity and bandwidth.
+Using these systems, you do not need to worry about the backup capacity and bandwidth allocation.

 If the TiDB cluster is deployed in a self-built data center, the following practices are recommended: